rax1795/SolaceSubscriber/README.md

 The Solace JavaScript API library can be [downloaded here](http://dev.solace.com/downloads/).
 The instructions in the solace tutorial assumes you have downloaded the Web Messaging API for JavaScript library and unpacked it to a known location.
 The samples assume a lib directory containing the API libraries will be installed in the same directory

+## License

+This project is licensed under the Apache License, Version 2.0. - See the [LICENSE](LICENSE) file for details.

 ## Resources
    - Original Javascript Samples from solace can be found [here](https://github.com/SolaceSamples/solace-samples-javascript)